dask/dask/docs/source/index.rst

 **Collections:**

 Dask collections are the main interaction point for users.
-They look like NumPy and Pandas but generate dask graphs internally.
+They look like NumPy and pandas but generate dask graphs internally.
 If you are a dask *user* then you should start here.

 .. toctree::